ShydeDev/advanced-calculator/README.md

 # advanced-calculator
-Kind of advanced calculator made fully in c++
+Kind of advanced calculator that uses the latest methods possible, made fully in c++

 # Instalation
 You will need to install the latest version of Visual Studio 2022 to compile the project.